graphhopper/directions-api/route-optimization.md

 ### Quick Start

 The fastest way to understand the API is by looking at the [live examples](https://graphhopper.com/api/1/examples/#optimization) and playing around with the [route editor](#route-editor).
-Finally you should read this documentation with extensive examples described below.
+Finally you should read this documentation with extensive examples described below and the [tutorials](https://discuss.graphhopper.com/t/route-optimization-api-tutorials/760).

 If you just need an optimal reordering of the locations for one vehicle and without constraints like time windows, ie. solving a traveling salesman problem then you can also have a look into our [Routing API](./routing.md) which supports `optimize=true`.